Beacon photographer blends her art with food

 Heuer, who says she favors “stronger seasons” than San Francisco can muster, suggested they return to the East Coast.
 They chose Beacon somewhat accidentally after making a pit stop at the Yankee Clipper, then exploring the city more closely.
 Twelve years later, having roosted with Cleveland, his brother, August, 11, and a passel of chickens, Heuer and Wright say they are happily entrenched.
 In 2016, Heuer was elected to the city’s school board.

 Heuer’s affection for the city was amply reflected in her 2013 Beacon Portrait Project, in which she photographed more than 100 residents, each in his or her own home and in natural light, with each subject recommending the next.

 One of the people Heuer met soon after moving to Beacon was Jennifer Clair, the founder of Home Cooking New York.
 “We met through revolving potlucks,” Heuer recalls.
 “We’d have lunch and talk about the food.”
 They also did a show on the community radio station, The Ground.
 Her love of cooking, Heuer says, originated in high school when she and her brother each had to cook one meal a week for the family.
 “I’m comfortable taking on any recipe,” she says.

 Heuer, who has taken the photographs for four previous books, including At Home in the Hudson Valley, says she and Clair tried to balance the “make it look pretty” approach with the “make it look do-able” aesthetic.
 “You don’t want to intimidate people with beautiful images that look difficult to do,” she says.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.